 10. Spontaneous reboots on the Samsung Galaxy A51

 This is a serious one.
 More than a few Samsung Galaxy A51 users reported spontaneous reboots and there was no apparent reason why.
 Now, chances are that there’s some kind of system corruption at hand, although hardware failure is a more probable scenario.

-You can try wiping the cache partition or booting into safe mode in order to troubleshoot, however, the best thing to do is to go for a factory reset.
-The problem seemingly started appearing after an OTA update and so factory reset should be a good next step.
+You can try wiping the cache partition or booting into safe mode to troubleshoot, however, the best thing to do is to go for a factory reset.
+The problem seemingly started appearing after an OTA update and so a factory reset should be a good next step.